-"What's very unique about Committee is almost exclusively composed of people with refugee/ I feel so privileged that I got to be there for it.
+"What's very unique about this Summit is that its Steering Committee is almost exclusively composed of people with refugee/ asylum seeker background.

+I feel so privileged that I got to be there for it.
 With 'nothing about us without us' as the main theme, the philosophy of the Summit was that people from refugee and asylum seeker background need to be involved in decision-making.
 People with lived experience know what they need.
 The objective is to set up a global network of people who have been forced to migrate from their country of origin to exchange ideas and discuss issues of importance for the network.